alf5813/obfusguard/README.md

 **No cloud dependency.** Deployed as an on-premises Docker image.
 Files never leave your environment.
 Suitable for air-gapped deployments, regulated industries, and privacy-sensitive workflows.

 **Explainable verdicts.** Every verdict includes the signals that fired, the YARA rules matched, the ML classification, and the scoring trace.
-Analysts understand not just the conclusion — but the evidence behind it.
+Analysts understand not just the conclusion, but the evidence behind it.

 **Verdict over score.** ObfusGuard doesn't return a raw number and leave interpretation to the analyst.
 It returns a verdict label (`HIGH / MEDIUM / LOW`), a threat class (`Likely Loader / Dropper`, `Legitimate Installer`, etc.), and a human-readable reason.
 The score is supporting evidence.